RGroza/Pi_Wifi_Info/README.md

     sudo reboot

 Remember that the first few emails that are sent to your inbox might be flagged as spam, so it is advised to check your spam folder and mark them as being genuine.

-Change your Pi's network connection to MIT GUEST if you haven't already and boot the Pi to test if the email service is working correctly.